CharlesEtieve/Komoju-Demo/README.md

 # Technical remark

+You must add your api key in your local.properties:
+API_KEY=tk_xxx

 The function mockPayment will not be exposed by PaymentService, it will be an internal function.
 The function will be available for development variant only.